Woman in a store crossing her arms and wearing a Santa hat in anticipation of the holiday season

 It’s a time for rest.
 A time for family and friends.
 And a chance to enjoy some darn good food—and not feel guilty about it.

 But to take advantage of the spending spree that accompanies the holiday season, your business needs to be prepared.
-From forecasting demands to stocking up inventory and ensuring a great shopping experience for your customers, it’s important for retailers to start planning early.
-So how do you prepare your store for the holiday season?
-Check out our top seven tips below.
+From forecasting demand to stocking up inventory and ensuring a great shopping experience for your customers, it's important for retailers to start planning early.

 7 Ways To Prepare for the Holiday Season